On this page 6

 - One Stop office hours: Monday through Thursday 8:00 AM to 5:00 PM, Friday 8:00 AM to 3:30 PM.

-Typical inspection sequence: Sequence depends on scope, but examples include foundation, rough framing, final building inspection, and final certificate of occupancy inspection.
+Typical sequence: Sequence depends on scope, but examples include foundation, rough framing, final building inspection, and final certificate of occupancy inspection.
 Periodic inspections may be required depending on scope, and a final inspection is needed before a certificate of occupancy is issued where applicable.

 For reroof permits, no in-person inspection is required if the applicant uploads required geotagged progress photos and emails for closure.